 Nonprofit Management Consultancy.
-Advanced graduate student teams work with a faculty member and nonprofit professional on projects requested by nonprofit organizations.
+Advanced graduate student teams work with a faculty member and nonprofit professionals on projects requested by nonprofit organizations.
 Topics can cover a broad spectrum of issues pertaining to the management of nonprofit organizations (i.e. fundraising & development, financial policies and reporting, executive transition planning, campaign development, board development, etc.).
 Offered Spring term only.
 Contact Professor Dyana Mason (dmason@uoregon.edu).

 Nonprofit Clinic.
 A pro-bono program combining the resources of the School of Law, School of Planning, Public Policy & Management, and the Master of Conflict and Dispute Resolution Program.
 Students from the three fields are supervised by professional consultants in providing an organizational assessment focused on governance, board and legal compliance.
 Offered Winter term only.
-To request to be one of the 12 organizations assessed, contact Beatrice Dohrn, Director, at (541) 346-3860 or bdohrn@uoregon.edu.
+To request to be one of the 12 organizations assessed, contact the School of Law's Conflict Resolution program.